Pop:

 ”Hiking Song/Highway to Hell”: A Scottish highland tune in combination with the Scottish Hard Rock band AC/DC.
 What’s going on?
-Or rather going down… For this arrangement you need a medium high solo voice.
+Or rather going down… For this arrangement you can either use a medium high solo voice or let all the tenors sing the solo part.
 Tune your bagpipes and take it away!

 ”I’m Gonna Be (500 Miles)”: One and only hit by the The Proclaimers from 1987.
 Such a simple song, but all the more effective!
 It has some tongue-in-cheek moments in it and works very powerful as a concert piece.